Quantum Simulation in Condensed Matter and AMO Physics

 • Notification of acceptance: Tue, 15 April

-• Deadline for registration and payment of the fee: Sun, 18 May
+• Deadline for registration: Sun, 25 May

 • Conference: Mon, 23 June to Fri, 4 July 2025